Coastal Plain of the Arctic National Wildlife Refuge

 The 1,563,500-million-acre Coastal Plain of the Arctic National Wildlife Refuge (ANWR) is a frontier basin that holds strong potential for oil and gas development.
 The U.S. Geological Survey (USGS) estimates it may contain between 4.25 and 11.8 billion barrels of technically recoverable oil.

-The 2017 Tax Act (Public Law 115-97) directed the Secretary of the Interior, through the Bureau of Land Management (BLM), to establish and administer a competitive oil and gas program for the area.
+The 2017 Tax Cuts and Jobs Act (Public Law 115-97) directed the Secretary of the Interior, through the Bureau of Land Management (BLM), to establish and administer a competitive oil and gas program for the area.

-The BLM conducted its first lease sale in the Coastal Plain of ANWR Jan.
-6, 2021, pursuant to the Coastal Plain Oil and Gas Leasing Program August 2020 Record of Decision (ROD) with any future oil and gas development actions requiring a separate detailed environmental analysis.
+The BLM held its first lease sale in the Coastal Plain on January 6, 2021, based on the August 2020 Record of Decision (ROD) for the Coastal Plain Oil and Gas Leasing Program.
+Any future development in the area will require a separate, detailed environmental review.